-1. Why does the deputy keep coming by my house when I told him the person does not live here?
+1. Why does the deputy keep coming to my house when I told him the person does not live here?

-We understand family members move out and return to the same address or it may be a different deputy that’s not aware the person doesn’t live at the address.
-We would very much appreciate it if the person who needs to be served contact the Rockingham County Sheriff’s Office Civil Division or call the courts to change the address.
+We understand family members move out and return to the same address.
+We would very much appreciate it if the person who needs to be served contact the Rockingham County Sheriff’s Office Civil Division or call the court that’s acquiring the service.

-2. Why can’t I come to the Sheriff’s Office and pick up a paper for my husband?
+2. Why can’t I come to the Sheriff’s Office to pick up a paper for my husband/wife?

-Some courts require personal service.
-We can only serve the person on the document in person.
+Courts require personal service.
+We can only serve the person on the document.

-3. If I pay my debt before the court date, do I have to appear in court?
+3. If I pay my debt before the court date, do I have to appear?